-CAD106 Uses, Dosage, Side Effects, Food Interaction and all others data.
+CAD106 Uses, Dosage, Side Effects and more

 CAD106 is an immunotherapeutic product in development for the treatment of Alzheimer's disease.
 It is designed to induce antibodies against the beta-amyloid-protein that inhibit the formation of plaques in the brain of Alzheimer's disease patients.